ai-cfia/ailab-datastore/doc/metadata-doc.md

 process is complete, the upload process will come into play, enabling the distribution of the files between the BLOB storage and a PostgreSQL database.

- We are currently working on such process, which will be handled by the  backend part of nachet once it is finished.
+ We are currently improving the process to make it more efficient across all our project.

 ``` mermaid